Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Understanding the impact of SEM on Deep RL networks

-SEM can be applied to the actor, the critic, or both network streams.
-We build on prior work showing that the penultimate layer plays a critical role in representation quality~\citep{moalla2024no,ceron2024mixtures,sokar2025mind}, and that regularizing this layer can yield substantial performance gains. \autoref{fig:sem-actor-critic} illustrates how SEM is integrated into the actor–critic networks of FastTD3.
+SEM can either be applied to the actor, the critic, or both.
+We build on prior work showing that the penultimate layer plays a critical role in representation quality~\citep{ceron2024mixtures,sokar2025mind}, and that regularizing this layer can yield substantial performance gains. \autoref{fig:sem-actor-critic} illustrates how SEM is integrated into the actor–critic networks of FastTD3.
 For the critic, SEM replaces the baseline linear head with a structured projection, regularizing value estimates in the distributional C51 setting.
 For the actor, SEM is applied at the penultimate layer before the final linear+$\tanh$, ensuring that the policy is conditioned on bounded and sparse features.
-Across the paper, \hlSmall{dashed blue (\textbf{blue}, - -)} curves indicate the baseline, while \hlMedium{solid green, (\textbf{green}, ---)} curves represent the interventions added to the baseline.

-\autoref{fig:sem_actor_critic_both} shows clear gains when applying SEM to the actor or to both actor and critic, and more moderate gains when applied only to the critic.
+Across the paper, \hlSmall{dashed blue (\textbf{blue}, - -)} curves indicate the baseline, while \hlMedium{solid green, (\textbf{green}, ---)} curves represent the interventions added to the baseline. \autoref{fig:sem_actor_critic_both} shows clear gains when applying SEM to the actor or to both actor and critic, and more moderate gains when applied only to the critic.
 Although different SEM dimensions ($V$) improve sample efficiency and asymptotic performance, $V=64$ appears most effective.
 We further explore the relationship between $L$ and $V$ (see sec \ref{sub:sem_parametes_deeprl}), as this tradeoff was a central focus of the original SEM study~\citep{lavoiesimplicial}.
 These results echo the non-stationary CIFAR-10 experiment, where SEM prevented feature collapse and stabilized learning (see \autoref{fig:metrics_motiv}).

 \paragraph{The Effect of SEM on Learning Dynamics in Deep RL.} We empirically evaluate the impact of SEM on the stability and efficiency of actor–critic algorithms.
 Our analysis combines both \emph{learning performance} (returns, losses, TD error, critic disagreement) and \emph{representation quality} (effective rank, feature norms), allowing us to connect sample-efficiency gains to underlying representational dynamics.
 This dual perspective highlights not only \emph{whether} SEM improves performance, but also \emph{why} it stabilizes training.
 A detailed explanation of each metric is provided in \autoref{appx:metrics}.